-The organization below offer a wealth of information about giftedness and raising gifted children.
-Some also conduct or serve as a clearinghouse for scholarly research about giftedness and gifted education, and others serve as advocacy organizations at the state and national level.
+The organizations below offer a wealth of information about gifted identification and raising children identified as gifted.
+Some also conduct or serve as a clearinghouse for scholarly research about gifted identification and gifted education, and others serve as advocacy organizations at the state and national level.